Lusotropicalism: Application during the Estado Novo

 Prior to Freyre's publication of Casa-Grande & Senzala, few—if any—Portuguese politicians and colonial administrators conceived of the Portuguese Empire as a multicultural, multiracial, and pluricontinental nation (the idea that Portugal was not a colonial empire but a nation-state spread across continents).
 They were more likely to think of Portuguese colonialism as a logical historical extension or continuation of the Reconquista.
 For example, Armindo Monteiro, Portuguese Minister of Colonies between 1931 and 1935, is considered a "social Darwinist" due to being a proponent of the traditional colonial "civilizing mission" and white saviorism.
 Monteiro believed Portugal had a "historic obligation" to civilize the "inferior races" who lived in its African and Asian territories by converting them to Christianity and teaching them a work ethic.

-Portuguese dictator António de Oliveira Salazar strongly resisted Freyre's ideas throughout the 1930s and 1940s, partly because Freyre claimed the Portuguese were more prone to miscegenation than other European nations.
-He adopted lusotropicalism only after sponsoring Freyre on a visit to Portugal and some of its overseas territories in 1951 and 1952.
-Freyre's work Aventura e Rotina (Adventure and Routine) was a result of this trip.

 Salazar adopted lusotropicalism by asserting that since Portugal had been a multicultural, multiracial, and pluricontinental nation since the 15th century, losing its overseas territories in Africa and Asia would dismember the country and end Portuguese independence.
-According to Salazar, in geopolitical terms, losing these territories would decrease the Portuguese state's self-sufficiency.